Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_clown_shop_mode                         0       // What additional items are available to the clown in the shop (See above for possible values)

-// Traitor Role Shop Sync (Server or round must be restarted for changes to take effect) ttt_hypnotist_shop_sync                     0       // Whether Hypnotists should have all weapons that vanilla traitors have in their weapon shop ttt_impersonator_shop_sync                  0       // Whether Impersonators should have all weapons that vanilla traitors have in their weapon shop ttt_assassin_shop_sync                      0       // Whether Assassins should have all weapons that vanilla traitors have in their weapon shop ttt_vampire_shop_sync                       0       // Whether Vampires should have all weapons that vanilla traitors have in their weapon shop (if they are a Traitor) ttt_zombie_shop_sync                        0       // Whether Zombies should have all weapons that vanilla traitors have in their weapon shop (if they are a Traitor) ttt_quack_shop_sync                         0       // Whether Quacks should have all weapons that vanilla traitors have in their weapon shop ttt_parasite_shop_sync                      0       // Whether Parasites should have all weapons that vanilla traitors have in their weapon shop
+// Traitor Role Shop Sync (Server or round must be restarted for changes to take effect) ttt_hypnotist_shop_sync                     0       // Whether hypnotists should have all weapons that vanilla traitors have in their weapon shop ttt_impersonator_shop_sync                  0       // Whether impersonators should have all weapons that vanilla traitors have in their weapon shop ttt_assassin_shop_sync                      0       // Whether assassins should have all weapons that vanilla traitors have in their weapon shop ttt_vampire_shop_sync                       0       // Whether vampires should have all weapons that vanilla traitors have in their weapon shop (if they are a traitor) ttt_zombie_shop_sync                        0       // Whether zombies should have all weapons that vanilla traitors have in their weapon shop (if they are a traitor) ttt_quack_shop_sync                         0       // Whether quacks should have all weapons that vanilla traitors have in their weapon shop ttt_parasite_shop_sync                      0       // Whether parasites should have all weapons that vanilla traitors have in their weapon shop

+// Detective Role Shop Sync (Server or round must be restarted for changes to take effect) ttt_paladin_shop_sync                       0       // Whether paladins should have all weapons that vanilla detectives have in their weapon shop ttt_tracker_shop_sync                       0       // Whether trackers should have all weapons that vanilla detectives have in their weapon shop ttt_medium_shop_sync                        0       // Whether mediums should have all weapons that vanilla detectives have in their weapon shop

 // ----------------------------------------